-Ruby on Rails 2.1 - Basic HTTP Auth
+Ruby on Rails 2.1 - HTTP Basic Authentication

-Rails provide various ways of implementing authentication and authorization.
-But the simplest one is a new module which has been added in Rails 2.0.
-This module turned out to be a great way to do API authentication over SSL.
+Rails provides various ways of implementing authentication and authorization.
+But the simplest one is a new module, which has been added in Rails 2.0.
+This module is a great way to do API authentication over SSL.

-To use this authentication you will need to use SSL for traffic transportation.
-In out tutorial we are going to test it without a SSL.
+To use this authentication, you will need to use SSL for traffic transportation.
+In our tutorial, we are going to test it without an SSL.

-Let us start with our library example we have discussed throughout of the tutorial.
+Let us start with our library example that we have discussed throughout the tutorial.
 We do not have much to do to implement authentication.
-I'm going to add few lines in blue in our ~library/app/controllers/book_controller.rb:
+We will add a few lines in blue in our ~library/app/controllers/book_controller.rb:

-Finally your book_controller.rb file will look like as follows −
+Finally, your book_controller.rb file will look as follows −

 class BookController < ApplicationController USER_ID, PASSWORD = "zara", "pass123" # Require authentication only for edit and delete operation before_filter :authenticate, :only => [ :edit, :delete ] def list @books = Book.find(:all) end def show @book = Book.find(params[:id]) end def new @book = Book.new @subjects = Subject.find(:all) end def create @book = Book.new(params[:book]) if @book.save redirect_to :action => 'list' else @subjects = Subject.find(:all) render :action => 'new' end end def edit @book = Book.find(params[:id]) @subjects = Subject.find(:all) end def update @book = Book.find(params[:id]) if @book.update_attributes(params[:book]) redirect_to :action => 'show', :id => @book else @subjects = Subject.find(:all) render :action => 'edit' end end def delete Book.find(params[:id]).destroy redirect_to :action => 'list' end def show_subjects @subject = Subject.find(params[:id]) end private def authenticate authenticate_or_request_with_http_basic do |id, password| id == USER_ID && password == PASSWORD end end end

-First line is just to define user ID and password to access various pages.
+The first line is just to define the user ID and password to access various pages.

-A private authenticate method is calling authenticate_or_request_with_http_basic method which comprises of a block and displays a dialogue box to ask for User ID and Password to proceed.
-If you enter a correct user ID and password then it will proceed otherwise it would display access denied.
+A private authenticate method is calling uthenticate_or_request_with_http_basic method, which comprises of a block and displays a dialogue box to ask for User ID and Password to proceed.
+If you enter a correct user ID and password then it will proceed, otherwise it would display ‘access denied’.

-Now try to edit or delete any available record, to do so you would have to go through authentication process using following dialogue box.
+Now, try to edit or delete any available record, to do so you would have to go through the authentication process using the following dialogue box.